amateur80lvl/lxcex/book/ch4-networking.md

 iputils-tracepath iw netbase nftables rfkill\
 tcpdump wireless-tools wpasupplicant
 ```
-Apt-cacher-ng is started automatically, kill it for now.
+Apt-cacher-ng is started automatically, kill it for now and exit chrooted environment.
-Exit chroot and unmount `/var/lib/lxc/networking/rootfs/dev`.

 ## Reconfigure the base system